UMWEDU/umw-residencelife-sync/_pages/break-housing.md

 There is no cost for Break Housing at this time.
 <h3>When do halls close for breaks and reopen after breaks?</h3>
 <strong>Thanksgiving Break</strong> begins and the student residences close at 10am on the Wednesday before Thanksgiving.
 Residences open at 2pm on the Sunday after Thanksgiving Day.
-<strong>Winter Break</strong> begins and the student residences close at 10am on Saturday, December 12.
-Residences open at 9am for returning students on Sunday, before the 1st day of classes.<strong>
+<strong>Winter Break</strong> begins and the student residences close at 10am on the Saturday immediately following finals week.
+Residences open at 9am for returning students on Sunday, before the first day of classes.<strong>
 Spring Break</strong> begins and the student residences close at 9pm on Friday, before break starts.
 Residences open at 2pm on Sunday, before classes resume.
 <h3>Are meals served during breaks?</h3>
 Dining Services is closed for all break periods.
 Visit <a href="http://umwdining.com/">UMW Dining</a> for more information.
 Students remaining on campus during breaks are responsible for making alternate arrangements for meals.